froggydisk/froggydisk.github.io/_posts/2020-08-04-assignment.md

 If you use the pretrained model, you don't need to train it anymore.
 You can use it as it is.

 And this is the results of comparison between 5-epoch-experiment and 50-epoch-experiment.
+I captured the model every 10 epochs during training and observed how the results change.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 5 Epoch &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;50 Epoch
 ![epoch5-1](https://github.com/froggydisk/froggydisk.github.io/blob/master/assets/images/dog5-1.png?raw=true "5 epochs") ![epoch50-1](https://github.com/froggydisk/froggydisk.github.io/blob/master/assets/images/dog50-1.png?raw=true "50 epochs")
 ![epoch5-2](https://github.com/froggydisk/froggydisk.github.io/blob/master/assets/images/dog5-2.png?raw=true "5 epochs") ![epoch50-2](https://github.com/froggydisk/froggydisk.github.io/blob/master/assets/images/dog50-2.png?raw=true "50 epochs")

-You can find the model concentrates on the details of the image as the number of epochs increases.
+As expected, you can find the model concentrates on the details of the image as the number of epochs increases.
 Consequently, we can say global average pooling CNNs can perform accurate object localization.

 ## Reference